DavidC-Works/cole_portfolio/README.md

 - **Audio**: Voice recordings are my own.
 Sound effects and background music, if present, are licensed through Artlist Max.
 - **Video**: All video content was recorded and edited by me.
 - **Images**: All images used are original or part of licensed assets via Artlist Max.
 No unlicensed stock imagery was used.

+## Learning Notes
+*Notes and lessons learned:*
+- Organizing code into folders helps out with structure to improve scalability, and future maintainability.
+- Doing "**../**name.type" seems to automatically nest the file "name.type" into **../**.
+Disregarding current folder structure.
+- Updated overall structure of code breaking it down into clear and identifiable sections.